 Information about the occurrence of AIDS in the Indigenous population in 2012 is not available, but the number of new AIDS cases for the total population in 2009 was only 90 .
 In 2009, there were nine deaths following AIDS in Australia.
 The number of new AIDS cases in the Indigenous population in the ten-year period 1997-2006 was low, but Indigenous people had a slightly higher rate of AIDS diagnoses than did non-Indigenous people in 2006 (1.2 compared with 1.0 per 100,000) .
 The absence of reporting by Indigenous status in the most recent AIDS data may be due to the marked decrease in new AIDS diagnoses and deaths in Australia over the past decade.

 Susceptibility to skin infections and infestations increases with poor living conditions and overcrowding .
-The significant public health problem posed by skin infections in many Indigenous communities reflect serious health inequalities, but biomedical research has been limited in recent years .
+The significant public health problem posed by skin infections in many remote Indigenous communities, particularly among Indigenous children, requires appropriate education, improved hygiene and reduced overcrowding .

-Scabies – a disease caused by the mite Sarcoptes scabiei, resulting in inflammation and itching – is endemic in some remote central and northern Indigenous communities, with prevalence up to 50% in children and up to 25% in adults .
-The East Arnhem Regional Healthy Skin Program reported that more than 70% of children had presented to the clinic with scabies at least once in the period 2002-2005, almost all before they reached 2 years of age .
+Scabies is a skin disease caused by the mite Sarcoptes scabiei and produces skin inflammation and itching .
+It is endemic in some remote central and northern Indigenous communities, with prevalence of up to 50% in children and up to 25% in adults .
+The East Arnhem regional healthy skin program reported that more than 70% of children had presented to the clinic with scabies at least once in the period 2002-2005, almost all before they reached 2 years of age .
 Another study of medical records for children born between 2001 and 2005 in a remote community in the NT in 2007 found that 68% of children had presented with scabies during their first year of life, and 77% had presented in the first two years .